 The Fund works closely with the GBGB as the regulator and executive authority.
-In the financial year 2019-20, just under £9m was collected from bookmakers' voluntary contributions.
+In the financial year 2020-21, £6.75m was collected from bookmakers' voluntary contributions.

 Bookmakers pay a voluntary 0.6% of their greyhound turnover to the BGRF under the current retail agreement with the Betting and Gaming Council (BGC).
 From January 2019, a number of major online businesses have signed up to a voluntary Memorandum of Understanding and are making contributions on the same basis.
-The BGC recommends to its members that they support the BGRF and during 2020 we’ll continue to approach non-paying companies to persuade them to join us.
+The BGC recommends to its members that they support the BGRF and we now enjoy the support of most major online bookmakers.